bashup/fik/README.md

 * `event emit "frontend"` *name [urls...]* -- emitted after a `match` directive creates or selects a frontend and sets its backend, but before any routing rules are added.
 * `event emit "rule"` *key rule* -- emitted when a rule is added to a frontend, either via the `match` directive or a `must-have` directive.
 The *key* is the automatically-generated key under `.frontends[$fik_frontend].routes`, and the *rule* is the rule being added.

-When the above events run, the name of the current backend is in `$fik_backend` in both shell and jq variables.
+When any of the above events run, the name of the current backend is in `$fik_backend` in both shell and jq variables.
 When the `frontend` and `rule` events are run, the current frontend name is in `$fik_frontend` in both shell and jq variables.

 Please see the [bashup/events documentation](https://github.com/bashup/events/tree/bash44#readme) for more information on adding and removing event listeners or handling event arguments.